ymnj/team-randomizer/README.md

 # team-randomizer

-Simple Sinatra application for dividing up individuals into sets of teams
+Simple single page Sinatra application for dividing up individuals into sets of teams

 ### Instructions